chhylp123/BitMapperBS/README.md

 For example, to make an index for UCSC hg19

-	makedb -c hg19/ -o hg19.dbindex

-or to make an index for chromosome 2

-	makedb -c chr2.fa -o chr2.dbindex
+	./bitmapperBS --index Homo_sapiens.GRCh38.dna.primary_assembly.fa

-The suffix of the index file should be '.dbindex'.
+The suffix of the index file should be '.dbindex.*'.

 (2) **Bisulfite Mapping**